Give notice of marriage or civil partnership

-- birth certificate if you are British but don’t have a current passport and were born before 1 January 1983; please also bring photo ID
+- your British birth certificate if you were born before 1 January 1983; please also bring photo ID

 - your full British birth certificate (showing your parents details) if you were born after 31 December 1982, please also bring photo ID.
-You will also need to bring your mother’s birth certificate and marriage certificate(s) if she has used more than one married name.
+You will also need to bring your mother’s British birth certificate and her marriage certificate(s) if she has used more than one married name.

-Your father’s birth certificate and marriage certificate(s) may be acceptable if your parents were married at the time of your birth, or subsequently married and your birth was re-registered.
+Your father’s British birth certificate and marriage certificate(s) may be acceptable if your parents were married at the time of your birth, or subsequently married and your birth was re-registered.
 Contact us to check if you are unsure.

 For proof of your address, each of you must bring hard copies of one of the following: